Philip Ndegwa

-Fredrick Ndegwa was a Kenyan economist, entrepreneur, former Governor of the Central Bank of Kenya, and patriarch of one of the country's wealthiest families.
+Phillip Ndegwa was a Kenyan economist, entrepreneur, former Governor of the Central Bank of Kenya, and patriarch of one of the country's wealthiest families.

 Education

 Born in Kirinyaga County, Ndegwa was educated at Alliance High School, Makerere University College and Harvard University.

 Work

 In 1965, he joined the civil service as an advisor on planning and economic issues.
 He would later serve as a Permanent Secretary in the Ministries of Agriculture, Finance and Economic Planning.
 Ndegwa became the third Governor of the Central Bank of Kenya in December 1982, an office he held until January 1988.
 He was appointed Executive Chairman of the Kenya Commercial Bank in November 1987.
 In the same year, the United Nations Secretary General appointed him to a panel of international economic experts charged with examining Africa's debt crisis and recommending policies to address it.

 Mr. Ndegwa played a key role in the privatization of Kenya Airways.
 He wrote several books, the last of which was Africa to 2000: Imperative Political and Economic Agenda, published in 1994 and coauthored with Mr. Reginald Herbold Green.